ektrah/nsec/docs/api/nsec.cryptography.hashalgorithm.md

 #### Parameters

 data
-: The data to be verified.
+: The data to verify.
+    Verification fails if this is not the same data as used for computing the hash.

 hash
-: The hash to be verified.
+: The hash for the data.

 #### Return Value